 Unaccounted for water is the difference between the volume of water pumped into the system and the volume registered by all customer meters.
-Absent the water loss due to individual water main breaks, the water used by the Fire Department (for fire fighting, training, drills and tank storage replacement), by the VBM Water Department for village wide hydrant flushing twice a year, maintenance and repair and routine pipe leakage common for the age and running length of this system as well as all public uses contributed to an unaccounted water usage of 15%.
+Absent the water loss due to individual water main breaks, the water used by the Fire Department (for fire fighting, training, drills and tank storage replacement), by the VBM Water Department for hydrant flushing, maintenance, repair and routine pipe leakage common for the age and running length of this system as well as all public uses contributed to an unaccounted water usage of 16.1%.
 VBM's goal is to maintain unaccounted for water to within the 10% to 20% range suggested by the American Water Works Association (AWWA).
 We are very pleased with these results reflecting on our many years of determined work to lessen uncontrollable water loss.